wxcctechsummit/holcct2100/labslive/lab5.md

 ### Overview of the lab:

 In this lab, we will show you the existing dashboards which are available for supervisor in the Management portal.
-At the end of the lab, you will learn how to create a custom access right and will get acquainted with the agent logout feature.
+At the end of the lab, you will learn how to create a custom access right and will get acquainted with the remote agent logout feature in the supervisor's dashboard.

 # Table of Contents